-- a.
+a.
 Pound Prices.
-Outside-County pieces are eligible for DSCF pound prices when placed on an SCF or more finely presorted container, deposited at an SCF (or USPS-designated facility), and addressed for delivery to one of the 3-digit ZIP Codes served by the facility where deposited.
-Nonletter-size pieces are also eligible when the mailer deposits 5-digit bundles at the destination delivery unit (DDU) (the facility where the carrier cases mail for delivery to the addresses on the pieces) and the 5-digit bundles are in or on the following types of containers: - 1.
-A merged 5-digit scheme or merged 5-digit sack. - 2.
+Outside-County pieces are eligible for DSCF pound prices when placed on an SCF or more finely presorted container, deposited at the DSCF or USPS-designated facility (see also 29.4.2b), and addressed for delivery within the DSCF's service area.
+Nonletter-size pieces are also eligible when the mailer deposits 5-digit bundles at the destination delivery unit (DDU) (the facility where the carrier cases mail for delivery to the addresses on the pieces) and the 5-digit bundles are in or on the following types of containers:

+- 1. A merged 5-digit scheme or merged 5-digit sack. - 2.
 A merged 5-digit scheme, merged 5-digit, or 5-digit scheme pallet. - b.
 Container Prices.
 Mailers may claim a DSCF container price for SCF and more finely presorted containers that are entered at and destined within the service area of the SCF at which the container is deposited.
+Mailers also may claim a DSCF container price for a FSS sort plan container deposited at the USPS-designated FSS processing facility responsible for the processing of that container.